mspnp/aks-baseline/README.md

 ## Preview and additional features

 Kubernetes and, by extension, AKS are fast-evolving products.
-The [AKS roadmap](https://aka.ms/AKS/Roadmap) shows how quick the product is changing.
+The [AKS roadmap](https://aka.ms/AKS/Roadmap) shows how quickly the product is changing.
 This reference implementation does take dependencies on select preview features which the AKS team describes as "Shipped & Improving."
-The rational behind that is that many of the preview features stay in that state for only a few months before entering GA.
-If you are just artchitecting your cluster today, by the time you're ready for production, there is a good chance that many of the preview features are nearing or will have hit GA.
+The rationale behind that is that many of the preview features stay in that state for only a few months before entering GA.
+If you are just architecting your cluster today, by the time you're ready for production, there is a good chance that many of the preview features are nearing or will have hit GA.

 This implementation will not include every preview feature, but instead only those that add significant value to a general-purpose cluster.
 There are some additional preview features you may wish to evaluate in preproduction clusters that augment your posture around security, manageability, and so on.
 As these features come out of preview, this reference implementation may be updated to incorporate them.
 Consider trying out and providing feedback on the following: